grettke/help/help.md

 Selection:

--   Don't perform on frequent keys like enter and line navigation.
+-   Don&rsquo;t perform on frequent keys like enter and line navigation.

 Future candidates: